lizlevine/Friendly_Friend_Finder/README.md

 ### When the user hits submit:

-A modal will pop-up displaying both the name and picutre of the closest match.
+A modal will pop-up displaying both the name and picture of the closest match.
+See Demo Below:

+##### User arrives at home page and clicks through to survey

 ![](app/public/images/part1.gif)

-##### User arrives at home page and clicks through to survey
+##### Closest match to user input pops up in modal

 ![](app/public/images/midge.gif)

 ##### Closest match to user input pops up in modal

 ![](app/public/images/elliot-robot.png)

-##### Closest match to user input pops up in modal